 Barton supports and endorses the Federal Drug-Free Workplace Act of 1988 and the Drug-Free Schools and Communities Act amendments of 1989.
-No alcoholic or cereal malt beverages and/or illegal drugs shall be allowed on the campus or at school-sponsored functions.
-Smoking and smokeless tobacco are not permitted in college facilities nor in college vehicles.
-Students and employees are expected to abide by all applicable alcohol and drug laws, and to abstain from use of alcohol and illegal drugs while on campus and during school-sponsored activities, unless its use is in accordance with Policy 1220-Service of Alcoholic Beverages for Special Events.
+Students and employees are expected to abide by all applicable alcohol and drug laws, and to abstain from use of alcohol and illegal drugs while on campus and during school-sponsored activities, unless its use is in accordance with Policy 1220-Service of Alcoholic Beverages for Special Events, or as allowed by law by Barton's Housing Staff within their private residences.
+In addition, smoking and smokeless tobacco are prohibited in college facilities and college vehicles.